 As of several years back, we make an effort to do our releases on an eight week cycle and unless some really serious and urgent problem shows up we stick to this schedule.
 We release on a Wednesday, and then again a Wednesday eight weeks later and so it continues.
 Non-stop.

-For every release we tag the source code in the repository with "curl-release version" and we update the changelog.
+For every release we tag the source code in the repository with the curl version number and we update the changelog.

-We had done 191 curl releases by May 2020.
+We had done a total of 253 releases by January 2024.
 The entire release history and changelog is available in our curl release log.

 The daily snapshots are generated daily (clever naming, right?) as if a release had been made at that point.
-It produces a package of all sources code and all files that are normally part of a release and puts it in a package and uploads it to a special place (https://curl.se/snapshots/) to allow interested people to get the latest code to test, to experiment or whatever.
+It produces a package of all source code and all files that are normally part of a release and puts it in a package and uploads it to this special place to allow interested people to get the latest code to test, to experiment or whatever.

-The snapshots are only kept for around 20 days until deleted.
+The snapshots are kept for around 20 days until deleted.